aimee-gm/aimes.me.uk/site/posts/articles/2020-04-22-developing-film.md

 #### General procedure

-For devloper, stop and fixer (in that order):
+For developer, stop and fixer (in that order):

 1. Add the pre-diluted chemical to the processing tank
 1. Invert the tank 4 times over 10 seconds